Big Brother Brasil 6: Future appearances

-After this season, in 2006, Mariana Felício appeared in Dança dos Famosos 3, she finished in 9th place.
+After this season, in 2006, Mariana Felício appeared in Danca dos Famosos season 3, she finished in 9th place.

-In 2010, Rafael Valente was contender to be a competitor on Big Brother Brasil 10, but ultimately did not return.
+In 2010, Rafael Valente was contender to be a competitor on Big Brother Brasil 10 but ultimately did not return.

 In 2019, Daniel Saullo and Mariana Felicio appeared as a couple in Power Couple Brasil 4, they finished as Runner-Up.

 Voting history

 The voting table below records whom each housemate voted to nominate on the diary room during his or her time in the House.
 The Head of Household (HOH) vote (cast in front of the other housemates) automatically nominates one housemate from eviction.
 Then, the other housemates vote and if the vote is tied, the HOH breaks the tie (all these types of vote count for the total number of nominations received).